 If you can't find an answer in the knowledgebase, live chat is available on the website.

-IPVanish has lots of features, highly configurable apps and speedy live chat support to help keep everything running smoothly.
-But there are some problems, too, and issues with usability and a scattering of smaller glitches are just enough to keep it off the top spot.
+IPVanish boasts superior WireGuard performance, highly configurable apps, and speedy live chat support to help keep everything running smoothly.
+However, issues with usability and a scattering of smaller glitches mean IPVanish can't quite match the best VPN providers.

 Mike is a lead security reviewer at Future, where he stress-tests VPNs, antivirus and more to find out which services are sure to keep you safe, and which are best avoided.
 Mike began his career as a lead software developer in the engineering world, where his creations were used by big-name companies from Rolls Royce to British Nuclear Fuels and British Aerospace.
 The early PC viruses caught Mike's attention, and he developed an interest in analyzing malware, and learning the low-level technical details of how Windows and network security work under the hood.